 The second advantage of a commercial kit Is the reproducibility and quality of the product.
 Companies providing these kits need the quality to be good and reproducible between batches.
 As a result, these kits are produced in a monitored and quality controlled environment.

 Is it possible to make home made beads for RNA?
 This is possible as long as you work in a RNase free environment and with chemicals that are produced and kept RNase free.
 So it is possible but it is also possible to order commercial beads that are produced RNase free.

-For next generation sequencing (NGS) people are using double size selection.
-But why is this useful?
+For next generation sequencing (NGS) people are using (double) size selection.
+But why is this useful and important?

 The clean-up after PCR can be done with ethanol precipitation, enzymatic cleanup, column or bead based purification.
 Ethanol precipitation is cost effective, but also labor intensive.
 With enzymatic clean up you are not limited by starting material but has to sit with a certain temperature.
 Column based is also an effective method but there is a possibility that you loose a part of your yield due to that the DNA sticks to the filter.
 Another method is with magnetic beads, for this you are limited by the starting materials but easy to use.
 If you are interested in using magnetic beads look at https://gcbiotech.com/product/cleanna-ngs/

-Sequencing is a process to determine the sequence nucleotides (A, T, C and G’s) in a piece of DNA.
+Sequencing is a process to determine the sequence nucleotides (A, T, C and G’s) in DNA.